 Research Animal Resources (RAR)

-The Associate Provost for Animal Research and Resources heads the division of Research Animal Resources for the university.
+The Assistant Provost for Animal Research and Resources heads the division of Research Animal Resources for the university.
 The Associate Provost is responsible for arranging and directing the program of animal husbandry and the program of veterinary medical care for all animals at the university.
 The Associate Provost reports directly to the IO.

 The Director of Laboratory Animal Management oversees the program of husbandry in central facilities and in satellite facilities.
 Routine animal care is provided by either RAR or by investigator staff or trainees.
 In either case, RAR will assure that those providing animal care appropriately trained and knowledgeable such that animals in each facility will receive care of the highest quality.
 The Director consults with the IACUC regarding sustainability of proposed satellite housing prior to its approval for that use.
 Each satellite facility has a formally appointed individual who coordinates requirements and policies regarding laboratory animal care with RAR.

 The Director of Laboratory Animal Medicine oversees the veterinary medical care of animals at the Johns Hopkins University through a 24-hour, 7-day/week on-call service staffed by clinical veterinarians trained, or in training, in laboratory animal care.
 Policies with respect to veterinary care at Johns Hopkins are promulgated by this office.
 The clinical veterinarians make rounds regularly and are available for consultation in the preparation of proposals for animal research or teaching.

 Oversight of the animal care and use program with respect to compliance with laws and policy in the responsibility of the IACUC.
 The committee chair in appointed by the IO with certain members serving federally mandated roles.
 The IACUC Chair reports directly to the IO.